alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 * more resilient connections regarding packet losses;
 * to solve the head-of-line blocking that exists in TCP and TLS.

 HTTP/2 solves the HTTP head-of-line blocking, but, this problem also happens with TCP and TLS.
-TCP understands that the data it needs to send is a contiguous sequence of packets, and if any packet is lost, it must be resent, in order to preserve information integrity. *With TCP, subsequent packets cannot be sent until the lost packet is successfully resent to the destination.*
+TCP understands that the data it needs to send is a contiguous sequence of packets, and if any packet is lost, it must be resent, in order to preserve information integrity. *With TCP, subsequent packets cannot be sent until the lost packet successfully arrives to the destination.*

 The diagram below explains visually how this happens in HTTP/2.
 The second packet only had frames of response 1, but its loss delays both response 1 and response 2 - that means that in this case, there is no parallelism.